swflynn/Chem131_UCI/README.md

 Please use the materials with that in mind, and feel free to contact me if there are any potential mistakes I can correct.

 ## Using Github:
-If you are new to github, you can think of this like dropbox.
+If you are new to github, you can think of this as a dropbox, there are files that can be updated dynamically.
-Each folder will contain materials that you can look at and download.
+Each folder contains materials that you can look at online, and/or download to your local device.
-Simly click the files on the left hand side (in blue) at the top of each page, do not use the middle section (gray).
+Simply click the files on the left hand side (in blue) at the top of each page, do not use the middle section (gray).

 If you are familiar with Github, feel free to use the resources as you wish.
 I am open to collaboration for developing new materials!